dwarvesf/playground/_memo/adoption-of-pnpm.md

   - productivity
   - DX
   - radar
-title: Adoption Of Pnpm
+title: Adoption Of PNPM
 date: 2023-07-31
-description: null
+description: We're excited to share that the Dwarves team has officially decided to switch to pnpm as our primary package management tool.
+After careful evaluation, we found that pnpm is widely embraced by the development community and has been successfully used by great teams at Vercel, Nx, and Chakra UI
-authors: null
+authors:
+- thanh
 menu: memo
-type: null
+type: engineering
 hide_frontmatter: false
 author: Thanh Pham
+hide_title: false
 ---

 ![](assets/adoption-of-pnpm_4601b8f71eebe7c7fbc4a6fc7925a8b6_md5.webp)